 coarse sea salt

 Place the clean bones and, if using, pork fatback into the clean pot and add water until the water level reaches 1.5 inches below the top of the pot.
-(If you are using a pressure cooker, the water should come up to 1 inch above the top of the bones.)
 Bring to a rolling boil over high heat.
 Then reduce the heat to maintain a medium to strong boil.
 You will see foam or more debris floating on the surface.
 Skim this off and discard periodically.
 Meanwhile, in a heavy bottomed, medium sized sauce pan, heat 1/2 an inch of vegetable oil over medium high heat.
 Once the oil is hot, add the ginger and head of garlic and fry until browned and shriveled up.
 Do not allow them to burn.
 Remove the ginger and garlic from the oil and add them to the stock pot.
 Then add the onions to the hot oil and fry until caramelized and browned.
 Do not allow the onions to burn.
 Remove the onions from the hot oil and add them to the stock pot as well.

 Boil the stock for a total of 12 hours.
 Four hours into it, remove the fatback.
 It should still hold its shape but be soft and almost liquidy in texture.
 Remove it from the stock, chop it into very fine pieces and set aside until ready to serve the ramen.
 While you are boiling the stock, you will need to check the stock periodically and add water as needed.
 Most of the bones should be covered with water.
-(If you are using a pressure cooker, cook on high pressure for a total of 1 hour and 45 minutes.)
 By the end of the cooking time, the stock should be creamy and whitish in colour, slightly thickened, and full of pork flavour.
 Add salt to taste, but ideally, you want the soup to be underseasoned at this point, as you will be adding more seasonings to individual bowls of ramen prior to serving.
 Using tongs, remove and discard the bones.
 Strain the stock through a fine sieve into a different pot or bowl.
 Skim off the fat from the surface of the soup.

 See the tonkotsu ramen recipe below for instructions on how to assemble and serve individual bowls of ramen.
 Leftover tonkotsu broth should be stored in the refrigerator or the freezer.
 If you allow the broth to chill in the refrigerator, the fat will solidify at the top of the broth and will be easier to remove.
 The frozen broth can be defrosted and then reheated or reheated from frozen.